| Punta Arenas is the southernmost city in Chile, being separated

 him to link family, finances and land resources - he ended up controlling

+the destiny of Patagonia.
 In 1867, the Chilean president Mr. J.J.Perez, by decree, gave facilities

 to those foreigners who wanted to colonize this land and declared